shukkkur/myself/README.md

-# My-Bookshelf
-Decided to keep a list of books I read.
-Starting from 2021
+# Some books I read and didn't forget about